Made in America Since 1972.

 Fixed Detectors

-Commercial Series (6 & 12 series) – The sticker is located on the back of the unit (please see image below) *Older units may have the date code sticker located on the plastic electrical cover or on the relays along the left side of the board. ** older units with replaceable sensors, (OX&TX) sticker would be located on the sensor.
+Commercial Series (6 & 12 series) – The sticker is on the back of the unit (please see image below) *Older units may have the date code sticker on the plastic electrical cover or on the relays along the left side of the board. ** Older units with replaceable sensors (OX&TX) stickers would be located on the sensor.

 Locate the white sticker on the unit that has 2 sets of numbers.
-One set of numbers is the part number and the other is the 8 digit date code.
+One set is the part number, and the other is the 8-digit date code.
 Refer to the following image to obtain the date of manufacture.

-Macurco Product date code is in the formate of AABCCDDDD where AA is the 2 digit year, B is a Letter corresponding with a month, CC is the day of the month, and DDDD is the calibration Lot code.
+Macurco Product date code is in the format of AABCCDDDD where AA is the 2-digit year, B is a Letter corresponding with a month, CC is the day of the month, and D is the calibration Lot code.

 Standalone/Analog Applications: 18/4 stranded (preferably shielded)

-Modbus Applications: Power: 18/2, Signal: Use at least 3-conductor wire with one twisted pair providing a pair for signal (A & B) and common (COM) connections.
-For best performance use shielded 3-conductor wire with one twisted pair providing a pair for signal (A & B), common (COM) and shield ground (SHD) connections 22 or 24 Gauge.
+Modbus Applications: Power: 18/2, Signal: Use at least 3 conductor wires with one twisted pair providing a pair for signal (A & B) and common (COM) connections.
+For best performance, use shielded 3-conductor wire with one twisted pair providing a pair for signal (A & B), common (COM), and shield ground (SHD) connections 22 or 24 Gauge.

 CM-E1 – Flashing amber / end of life – The CM-E1 will flash an Amber LED once the unit has reached its end of life.
 This indicator can be reset for 24 hours for 30 days.
 After 30 days the unit will no longer allow the reset and will need to be replaced.